 Pressure Cooker: If you have one from years ago discard it.
 It's quite likely to be unsafe to use now and new ones are much easier to use.
 We use an Instant Pot Duo Mini 3-quart.
 For two people it's big enough.
 Put your veggies in the stainless steel bowl (with water according to directions) and set the time and let it go while you do other things.
 No need to watch it at all.
 The booklet that comes with it is extremely useful.

 Air-Fryer: This is essentially a small convection oven.
 Much easier to clean than a big oven and has an easy to understand and use front panel.
 The booklet that comes with it is extremely useful.
-It is not as easy to clean as the pressure-cooker, but if you make several batches (possibly of different things) that makes it feel like less work!
+Clean with soap, water, and a sponge, an abrasive is not needed.
+For cooking meat (chicken, beef, whatever) it is great, but buy specialized parchment paper for the air fryer as that makes cleaning up after cooking much easier than making those without.
 You can avoid cleaning between batches (drain off any oil that dripped into the basket between batches).